 Being a small city, Mount Olive does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Mount Olive with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.14% of adults in Mount Olive have a bachelor's degree or advanced degree.
+The citizens of Mount Olive are slightly less educated than the national average of 21.84% for the average city or town: 14.21% of adults in Mount Olive have a bachelor's degree or advanced degree

-The per capita income in Mount Olive in 2022 was $29,393, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $117,572 for a family of four.
+The per capita income in Mount Olive in 2022 was $35,467, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $141,868 for a family of four.
 However, Mount Olive contains both very wealthy and poor people as well.

 The people who call Mount Olive home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mount Olive residents report their race to be White, followed by Asian.
+The greatest number of Mount Olive residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Olive include German, Irish, English, Italian, and Croatian.

 The most common language spoken in Mount Olive is English.
-Other important languages spoken here include Chinese and Polish.
+Other important languages spoken here include Polish and African languages.

-Did you know that the neighborhood has more Croatian and Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Croatian and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.1% of this neighborhood's residents have Croatian ancestry and 1.7% have Slovak ancestry.
+In fact, 2.5% of this neighborhood's residents have Croatian ancestry and 42.6% have German ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.